Gauging the Standard Model 1-form symmetry via gravitational instantons: Eguchi-Hanson instantons, fractional fluxes, and spinors

 We now study the behavior of the fermions as $r\rightarrow\infty$ where the EH space approaches its boundary $\mathbb{RP}^3$.
 Let $\ell_{\infty}$ denote a path that takes us from $\psi$ to $\psi + 2\pi$ at $r\rightarrow\infty$ and fixed angular coordinates $(\theta,\varphi)$.
 This loop is noncontractible, since $\mathbb{RP}^3$ is not simply connected.
 Its first homology group is $ H_1(\mathbb{RP}^3, \mathbb{Z}) \cong \mathbb{Z}_2, $ so $\mathbb{RP}^3$ has a single nontrivial $1$-cycle, which is $\mathbb{Z}_2$-torsion.
 Under parallel transport along $\ell_{\infty}$, we find (see the detailed treatment near Eq. (\ref{holatinfty}) in Appendix \ref{Fermions in the EH background fermion zero modes})

+Notice here that, unlike the case of parallel transporting near the bolt, the gravitational holonomy is non-trivial.
 The computation of the gauge holonomy $e^{i\int_{\ell_{\infty}} A}$ requires more care.
 Naively, because $A$ is rapidly decaying, one would conclude that this holonomy is trivial, $(+1)$.
 This, however, is not correct.
 The idea is that such a quick conclusion overlooks the possibility that topological data may be transmitted from the interior to the boundary, which is indeed our case.
 To correctly compute the gauge holonomy, we use Stokes' theorem $\int_{\ell_{\infty}} A=\int_{\Sigma} F$, where $\Sigma$ is a $2$-surface that interpolates between the loop $\ell_{\infty}$ on the boundary $\mathbb{RP}^3$ and the bolt in the interior.
 Topologically, it is a cigar shape stretching from the boundary, capping off at the bolt (the $\psi$-circle shrinks smoothly at the bolt\footnote{See the EH metric (\ref{EHRA}) in the limit $r\rightarrow a$, which helps with the visualization.}).
 Using the expression of $F_{(1)}$ in (\ref{feildstrngth}), fixing $\theta,\varphi$, and integrating over $0\leq\psi\leq2\pi$, $a\leq r\leq\infty$, we readily find

 Thus, even though the boundary line bundle is flat (the field strength decays rapidly and reaches $0$ at infinity), its holonomy is nontrivial when ${\cal C}$ is odd, contrary to the naive expectation.
 We conclude that the boundary condition on $\Psi$ at $r\rightarrow\infty$ is